Phone: (303) 919-3553

 Yes.
 Either party may talk to or seek advice from anyone they choose during the mediation process such as your lawyer, religious advisor, financial advisor, family, friends, etc.

-7. What happens if we don't reach an agreement during mediation?
+8. What happens if we don't reach an agreement during mediation?

 If the parties do not reach an agreement during the mediation process, they proceed to court to resolve their disputes.
 If the disputes are set for a hearing before the court, each party will have an opportunity to present their evidence and witnesses and arguments to the court.
 The court will then decide the outcome.

-8. What happens when we reach agreements during mediation?
+9. What happens when we reach agreements during mediation?

-9. What types of disputes can be resolved through mediation?
+10. What types of disputes can be resolved through mediation?

-10. Do we have to be in the same room during the mediation?
+11. Do we have to be in the same room during the mediation?

-11. Can I bring someone with me to the mediation?
+12. Can I bring someone with me to the mediation?

 Yes.
 Either party may bring anyone to the mediation if they choose to do so.
 However, that person will not be permitted to sit in with the parties and the mediator unless everyone agrees.
+It is highly recommended that mediation be limited to the parties only (and their attorneys if one has been retained).

-12. Can children attend mediation?
+13. Can children attend mediation?

 Generally, no. Only in extraordinary circumstances would children be permitted to attend mediation.
 In the event it would be appropriate, then both parents would have to agree and any court appointed representative for the child(ren) must consent to the children attending the mediation.